Besthotels.com - The Best Hotels in the World

 3.4km / 2.1mi

-Saint John's Methodist Church
+St John's English Methodist Church

-Saint John's Methodist Church
+St John's English Methodist Church

 Wesleyan chapel in Conwy